-Procedure Author - Head of Resilience & Safety Procedure Owner -University Secretary Parent Policy Statement - Corporate Governance Policy Statement Public Access or Staff Only Access - Public Version 2 - March 2019 Changes and Reason for Changes - Job title changes
+Procedure Author - Head of Risk & Resilience Procedure Owner - University Secretary Parent Policy Statement - Corporate Governance Public Access or Staff Only Access - Public Version 4 - March 2022 Changes and Reason for Changes - Minor text change and changes to department names.

-1 This is an internal definition of a major incident.
+This is an internal definition of a major incident.
 If responding agencies are involved, they may not necessarily regard the situation as a major incident.